Priyank Pathak

 ICCV, 2025

-We propose a lightweight, annotation-free proxy for mitigating appearance bias in ReID models, when clothing annotations arent avaialble.
-We propose Colors See, Colors Ignore (CSCI), a RGB-only method that leverages color information directly from raw images or video frames.
-CSCI efficiently captures colorrelated appearance bias (‘Color See’) while disentangling it from identity-relevant ReID features (‘Color Ignore’).
+We propose a lightweight, annotation-free proxy for mitigating appearance bias in ReID models, when clothing annotations aren't available.
+We propose Colors See, Colors Ignore (CSCI), an RGB-only method that leverages color information directly from raw images or video frames.
+CSCI efficiently captures color-related appearance bias (‘Color See’) while disentangling it from identity-relevant ReID features (‘Color Ignore’).

 LR0.FM: Low-Res Benchmark and Improving Robustness for Zero-Shot Classification in Foundation Models